Do You Have a Blood Pressure Problem? [New Guidelines]

 - Damage and pressure to the top part of your neck (the vagus nerve) will most certainly affect your blood pressure.
 The job of the vagus nerve is to innervate and control your heart, lungs, and digestive system and controls blood pressure (whether it goes up or down).

-- Research has shown that taking pressure off the vagus nerve can lower your blood pressure better than TWO medications combined!
+- Research has shown that taking pressure off the vagus nerve can support your blood pressure better than TWO medications combined!

 2. Shrinking Blood Vessels